FAQ

 Who pays the premiums while my policy is being sold?

 You remain responsible for keeping the policy in force during the sale process, which typically takes 60 to 90 days.
 This means continuing to pay premiums as normal during that time.
-If affording premiums during the process is a concern, let us know early — in some situations there are options to address this.
+If affording premiums during the process is a concern, let us know early.
+In some situations there are options to address this.
 Once the sale closes and ownership transfers, the buyer takes over all future premium payments.

 What documents do I need to provide?